dotnet/dotNext/docs/features/reflection/fast.md

 * [Procedure&lt;A&gt;](../../api/DotNext.Procedure-1.yml) for static methods without return type
 * [Procedure&lt;T, A&gt;](../../api/DotNext.Procedure-2.yml) for instance methods without return type

 These delegates can describe signature of arbitrary methods or constructors with a little performance cost: all arguments will passed through stack.
 As a result, they can be used if developer don't want to introduce a new delegate type for some untypical signatures (with **ref** or **out** parameters).

+Combination of various delegate signatures and `Reflector` class provide configurable approach to fast reflection and allows to choose between convenience and performance.
+Moreover, it requires compile-time some knowledge about underlying types of parameters and declaring type.
+To reduce this complexity, .NEXT Reflection library offers lightweight fast reflection API represented by non-generic overloaded version of `Unreflect` extension method.
+Lightweight implementation is a dynamic compilation of member access code and exposes unified API surface for all supported member types in the form of single [DynamicInvoker](../../api/DotNext.Reflection.DynamicInvoker.yml) delegate type.
+Invocation API is very similar to reflection provided by .NET out-of-the-box, but much more faster.

 # Constructor
 Constructor can be reflected as delegate instance.